mythril-forge/homebrew-classes/docs/homebrew/druid/twilight.md

 ## Harvest's Scythe
 Starting at 2nd level, you learn to unravel and harvest the life energy of other creatures.
 You can augment your attacks to drain the life force from creatures.
 You have a pool of energy represented by a number of d10s equal to your druid level.

 When you roll damage for a weapon or spell attack that targets only one creature, you can increase that damage by spending dice from the pool.
-Roll the spent dice and add them to the damage as radiant and necrotic — whichever deals more damage.
+Roll the spent dice and add them to the damage as radiant and necrotic — whichever deals more
 You regain the expended dice when you finish a long rest.

 ### Harvest's Bounty